-I have a passion for vintage machines and their attachments.
+I have a passion for vintage singer sewing machines and their attachments.
 I also collect any vintage handcrafting tools and items I can find.
 It is amazing to me that without computers and modern technology, wonderful sewing machines and attachments were created that are still in use.
 Some of them are 100 years plus and still working.
-To date, I have 3 treadle machines, 2 hand-crank machines, 23 other vintage sewing machines, 2 toy Singer machines, 2 newer (non-computerized) machines and 1 serger.
+To date, I have 3 treadle machines, 2 hand-crank machines, 33 other vintage sewing machines, 2 toy Singer machines, 2 newer (non-computerized) machines and 1 serger.
 The old things speak to me and I feel a respect for their history and service.
-I think about the pleasure they brought to someone and what that person was like.
+I think about the pleasure they brought to someone in the past and what that person was like.

 It is my understanding that some schools no longer teach Home Economics.
 I think it is important for girls to learn to sew.
-There is a great satisfaction in creating something yourself.
+There is a great satisfaction in creating something by yourself.
 More importantly sewing is therapeutic.
 Many of our ancestors worked through their grief by creating beautiful quilts.
 It is no different now than then.
-For me, many a dampened spirit has been lifted by sitting at my old sewing machine and hearing the soft steady purr of its motor.
+For me, many a dampened spirit have been lifted by sitting at my old sewing machine, hearing the soft steady purr of its motor.